Ming2Liu/Ming2Liu.github.io/_pages/activities.md

 Scientific Reviewer
 ======

 * Energies
+* IEEE ICNP 2017 conference
+* IEEE Internet of Things Journal
+* Irish Signals and Systems Conference
 * IEEE Transactions on Intelligent Transportation Systems
+* Transactions of the Institute of Measurement and Control
 * IEEE Transactions on Systems, Man, and Cybernetics: Systems
-*  Transactions of the Institute of Measurement and Control
 * International Journal of Electrical Power and Energy System
-*  IEEE ICNP 2017 conference
-*  Irish Signals and Systems Conference
 * First International Workshop on Urban Reasoning (in conjunction with ECML-PKDD)